cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

   if err := msg.Trace.Validate(); err != nil {
     return err
   }
-  // Only validate the ibc denomination when trace info is not provided if msg.Trace.Trace != "" {
+  // Only validate the ibc denomination when trace info is provided if msg.Trace.Trace != "" {
     denomTraceHash, err := ValidateIBCDenom(msg.Token.Denom)
     if err != nil {